RaEmber/raember.github.io/about.md

 Some of those projects were never completed, but most of them worked back then.

 So I enrolled into ZHAW in '14 and studied mechanical engineering because I used to be a constructer.
 Since then I didn't have much time for programming.
-Fortunately I realized one year and a bit later, that I content with what I was majoring in and decided that computer science was the way to go.
+Fortunately I realized one year and a bit later, that I wasn't content with what I was majoring in and decided that computer science was the way to go.
 However, I was a bit too late for switching right away to CS and therefore I didn't drop out immediately - instead I only attended courses I could transfer to my future cs studies: Analysis, numerics and such.

 And here I am, studying computer science.
 And I love it(not everything of course, but in general I do).